WYSO

 WYSO (91.3 FM) is a radio station in Yellow Springs, Ohio, near Dayton, community owned and operated; formerly licensed and operated by Antioch College.
-It is the flagship National Public Radio member station for the Miami Valley, including the cities of Dayton and Springfield.
+It is the flagship NPR member station for the Miami Valley, including the cities of Dayton and Springfield.
 WYSO signed on in 1958 and has the distinction of being located in one of the smallest villages to host an NPR affiliate station.
 WYSO broadcasts in the HD Radio format.
 WYSO was originally on 91.5 MHz.
 It moved to 91.3 MHz in 1980.

 History

-WYSO started in 1958 as a student and faculty station with a 10-watt transmitter located at the student union building of Antioch College, on the air for only 4 hours a day.
+WYSO started in February 1958 as a student and faculty station with a 10-watt transmitter located at the student union building of Antioch College, on the air for only 4 hours a day.
 The station increased power from 16-watts to 360 watts in 1960, and the introduction of permanent paid staff began a move towards reflecting and serving a larger community.
 At that time, WYSO was known as a university-based community radio station.
 Significantly, several Antioch College students and other volunteers took it upon themselves to be involved with an incipient community and public radio movement in the United States.
 Several of those individuals have occupied key positions since that time—out of proportion to the Dayton market’s modest size.

 Before NPR affiliation, nearly all of the station's programming was locally originated.
 The station had carried live Metropolitan Opera radio broadcasts, ad hoc networks set up by anti-Vietnam War activists, and a few recorded syndicated programs.
 "WYSO People's News" a local news program, was aired in the 1970s and 1980s.
 The rest of WYSO's program schedule was eclectic and block programming.
 As at other community radio stations in the United States, NPR affiliation was viewed with suspicion by some insiders, but the attendant money from the Corporation for Public Broadcasting led to a permanent staff and a local fundraising mandate.

 WYSO became an NPR member station and started broadcasting All Things Considered in 1973.
-The eventual popularity of NPR's news and information programming was not foreseen at the time and there were endless discussions about how the newly energized medium of noncommercial radio would best serve the community.
+The eventual popularity of NPR's news and information programming was not foreseen at the time and there were discussions about how the newly energized medium of noncommercial radio would best serve the community.
 The topic of local versus national origination was an important, but not the only, subject of debate.
-The decision to replace morning Bluegrass music, local and unique to the region, with network news in the morning was undertaken in the late 1980s.
+Of note, the decision to replace morning Bluegrass music, local and unique to the region, with network news in the morning was undertaken in the late 1980s.
 Tom and Jim Duffee and other local bluegrass musicians introduced the genre on WYSO around 1970, and it was embraced by management at the time as a link with the larger Southwest Ohio community.